7.5 Interprofessional Communication

 • Diverse clinical responsibilities

-• Increased complexity of patient care
+• Increased complexity of client care

 • Emphasis on rapid decision-making